 Complexity of Hardwood Installation

 Installing hardwood floors is a more complex process that requires careful preparation and expertise.
 The subfloor must be level and free of imperfections, and the hardwood planks need to be acclimated to the room's temperature and humidity for optimal performance.
-Professional installation is often recommended to ensure proper alignment, nailing, or gluing, and to avoid potential issues such as warping or cupping.
+Because of its complexity, professional installation is often recommended to ensure proper alignment, nailing, or gluing, and to avoid potential issues such as warping or cupping.

 Ease of Tile Installation